BooleanJulien/BNC_quant_technical_test/README.md

 ### Prerequisites

-In order to run this project, you will need the following software and libraries at minimum, but consider using the pip install to ensure running smoothly:
+In order to run this project, you will need the following software and libraries at minimum, consider using a conda environment to manage dependencies.

 - Python 3
-- NumPy
 - Pandas
+- openpyxl

 ### Installation